dmytkost/HAZOP2RDF/docs/060_summary.md

 * Fuseki servers offer HTTP access.
 Currently, we use a set of command line scripts[^2] to work with SPARQL.
 This API can be extended with the Requests[^3] or SPARQLWrapper[^4] package to perform HTTP requests internally and customise them.

 Other ideas and improvements have their place.
 We focused on the basic functionalities, needed to transform the HAZOPs.
 To provide a richer experience for the client, the application can be extended to meet their individual requirements.

+With HAZOP data now readily available in RDF graphs, working on a HAZOP-to-HAZOP interface can begin.

 [^2]: Set of scripts: [SOH (SPARQL over HTTP)](https://jena.apache.org/documentation/fuseki2/soh.html)
 [^3]: Python package: [Requests](https://docs.python-requests.org/en/master/)